Artistic Director, Michael Lowe

 Sarah-Jane Measor was born in England and realized her love for dance at an early age.
 She was trained in the Royal Academy of Dance & Imperial Society Techniques and holds the Royal Academy of Dance (RAD) Teaching Certificate with distinction.
 Her knowledge of dance extends beyond ballet, encompassing tap, jazz and European folk dance.
 Ms. Measor taught and performed professionally in Hong Kong before coming to the United States in 1990.
 She joined the faculty of Menlo Park Academy of Dance as a teacher in 1992, became co-owner and Director in 2005, and in 2015, became sole owner and Director.

 Ms. Measor is the recipient of numerous regional and national competition choreographic awards, as well as many studio awards recognizing “best technique” and “overall highest scores.”
 In 2016, under her leadership, Menlo Park Academy of Dance submitted the most student entries of any U.S. school for Royal Academy dance exams.
 She has successfully coached students through all RAD levels of exams including the prestigious Solo Seal Award.

-In 2016 she and her husband, Michael Lowe, were presented with the prestigious Outstanding Teacher Award by Youth America Grand Prix where many of her students have placed in the final rounds held in New York City.
+In both 2016 and 2017, she and her husband, Michael Lowe, were presented with the prestigious Outstanding Teacher Award by Youth America Grand Prix where many of her students have placed in the final rounds held in New York City.